Wangyiquan95/Local_LLM/README.md

 Start by adding a Chat trigger node, which is the workflow starting point for building chat interfaces with n8n.

-Then, add a Ollama Model Node, set the base url: http://host.docker.internal:11434
+Then, add a Ollama Model Node, set the base url: http://host.docker.internal:11434 (http://host.docker.internal:11434 for non-docker)

 Select model and start build workflow